ynput/ayon-documentation/website/docs/artist_activity_feed.md

 ![Activity feed attachments](assets/activity_feed/activity-feed-reactions.png)

 :::note
-Reactions will not send notifications of affect watchers in any way.
+Reactions will not send notifications or affect watchers in any way.
 :::

 :::tip
-The UI limits the reactions users can choose from, but the API allows for any reaction type without restrictions.
+The user interface limits the reactions users can choose from, but the API allows for any reaction type without restrictions.
 :::